marmelab/react-admin/docs/List.md

 ### `isRowExpandable`

 You can customize which rows will allow to show an expandable panel below them using the `isRowExpandable` prop.
 It expects a function that will receive the record of each `<DatagridRow>` and returns a boolean expression.
-For instance, this code shows an expand button only for rows with an id greater than 300:
+For instance, this code shows an expand button only for rows that has a detail to show:

 ```jsx
 const PostPanel = ({ id, record, resource }) => (